What happened in Manchester

 Victims and concertgoers

-Police said 59 casualties were transported to six hospitals across Manchester, one of the UK's largest cities.
+Police said the casualties were sent to six hospitals across Manchester, one of the UK's largest cities.

 "After the first wave of sirens and the evacuation, it was filled with cars.
 The roads were bedlam.
 People just going through red lights," said Sam Ward, who lives near the arena.